GOVERNANCE & COLLABORATION - Policies & Commitments

 It is important to commit to internationally accepted standards or frameworks that cover children’s rights topics.
-By committing to international human rights standards concerning children’s rights, companies demonstrate that they acknowledge and support children’s rights and are committing to following established practice in the field.
+By committing to international human rights standards concerning children’s rights, companies demonstrate that they acknowledge and support children’s rights and are committing to following established practice and norms in the field.

 About the scoring